mikewacker/age-verification/docs/ARCHITECTURE.md

     - A custom Gradle plugin ([`openapi-java.gradle.kts`](/buildSrc/src/main/kotlin/openapi-java.gradle.kts)) generates JAX-RS and Retrofit code from this YAML file.
     - If the YAML file changes, running `./gradlew :api:build` will update the generated code and compile said code.
 - The implementation of the JAX-RS interfaces can be found in `:service`.
-- Components such as stores are abstracted away as interfaces; these interfaces can be found in `:service:module`.
+- Components such as stores are abstracted away as interfaces (e.g., DAOs); these interfaces can be found in `:service:module`.
     - To unit-test a service, these interfaces are implemented with very lightweight, in-memory fakes.
-- Implementations of these interfaces can be found in `:module:*` (e.g., `module:store-demo`).
+- Implementations of these interfaces can be found in `:module:*` (e.g., `module:store-redis`).
-    - Since this is a proof of concept, URLs, keys, prepopulated users, etc. are all provided via configuration.
+    - Some modules depend on configuration.
-        - *Obviously, a production app would not, e.g., store keys in configuration.*
+    - Some modules depend on a thread pool and/or a JSON `ObjectMapper`.
-    - Some modules may depend on a thread pool and/or a JSON `ObjectMapper`.
+    - *Keys are stored in configuration; obviously, a production app would not do that.*
 - The app can be found in `:app`.
     - A Dropwizard app only needs to implement one method: `void run(T configuration, Environment environment)`.
     - The configuration class (`T extends Configuration`) is a container for all the module-specific configuration.